copreus/valorant-agent-snatcher/README.md

 ## About
-This program utilizes VALORANTS API to lock agents faster then humanly possible.
+This program utilizes VALORANTS API to instalock agents faster then humanly possible.
 This program is **much much** faster compared to macros.

 ## WARNING